uchadiya00002/30days-of-javascript/README.md

 };
 ```
 ## Day 4
-###### Given an integer n, return a counter function.
-This counter function initially returns n and then returns 1 more than the previous value every subsequent time it is called (n, n + 1, n + 2, etc).
+###### Write a function createCounter.
+It should accept an initial integer init.
+It should return an object with three functions.

+The three functions are:

+increment() increases the current value by 1 and then returns it.
+decrement() reduces the current value by 1 and then returns it.
+reset() sets the current value to init and then returns it.

 ```javascript
 const createCounter = (init) => {